 Submitted standard state application on the final filing date.
 I was contacted within a week of submitting the application to set up and interview for the following week.
 There were two people on the interview panel.
 My observations of the employees was mostly positive, people were friendly and open.

 I was given 15 minutes to provide references and review the interview questions.
 Take advantage of this short time to look over all the questions and make notes on the points you want to make.
 Really helps you remember things you want to discuss because when you are nervous, you tend to forget or overlook strong points.
 Questions were basic -- experience with a difficult project, (how you handled it and what was result), describe a situation where you work with difficult people, etc.

 Interview took about half an hour, with the interviewers jotting down notes while I answered.
 Always research the job, the department and have some questions to ask at the end to better understand the job but also to show you are interested and have given consideration.

 - I was asked to describe in detail a project I was responsible for and had to lay out the start to finish.
 Have a really good example in mind and stay positive!
-View Answer
+1 Answer

-I applied through other source and the process took 2 months – interviewed at State of California Office of Statewide Health Planning in March 2012.
+I applied through other source.
+The process took 2+ months – interviewed at State of California Office of Statewide Health Planning (Sacramento, CA) in March 2012.